wp-plugins/very-simple-meta-description/readme.txt

 == Frequently Asked Questions ==
 = Is my language supported too? =
-From version 1.3 all UTF-8 characters are allowed, so many languages are supported.
+All UTF-8 characters are allowed, so many languages are supported.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.